Please screenshot this page and send it to info@mim-essay.com

 Work Experience Suitable for new graduates or those with up to 2 years of experience Requires 4-6 years of professional experience

-Standardized Tests GMAT/GRE may be required; waivers possible for exceptional academic records GMAT/GRE scores typically required; waivers available under specific criteria
+Standardized Tests GMAT/GRE may be required; waivers are possible for exceptional academic records GMAT/GRE scores are typically required; waivers available under specific criteria

 Recommendations Letters from professors or academic advisors Letters from supervisors or professional contacts focusing on leadership